Pidova/luaU-decompiler-LEGACY/README.md

  # Help

     * if you find a bug with it or something that can be added let me know in Issues.

+  # Modifications

+    * Some stuff has been changed with luaU to make it easier to decompile and represent in the ast.

+  # Changes

+     * Will somewhat try to keep the decompiler up to date whit the recent ISA changes for luaU.